PrzemyslawTrabuc/css-training/README.md

-# css-training
+# CSS-training
-project for learning css and a little bit of JS
+This Repository was created for learning CSS and a little bit of JS.
+Every folder is separate mini project.
+#### In each folder you can find .README.
+Feel free to explore!